 Startups face a number of challenges when it comes to raising capital.
 One of the most difficult is dilution, which refers to the loss of equity that occurs when a company issues new shares.
 This can be a major problem for startups, as it can reduce the founders' ownership stake and give investors more control over the company.

-Fortunately, there are a number of ways to raise capital without diluting equity.
+Fortunately, there are a number of ways to raise capital without diluting equity by raising capital from venture capital firms.
 One is to use convertible debt, which allows investors to convert their investment into equity at a later date.
 Another is to use revenue-based financing, which allows startups to sell a portion of their future revenues in exchange for capital.

 These are just two of the many options available for non-dilutive funding, which can help startups preserve their equity and maintain control over their companies.